fieldtrip/website/faq/plotting/figure_export.md

 - Save in `.eps` format, these can be easily edited in Adobe Illustrator etc.

 - Use the function [saveSameSize](http://www.mathworks.com/matlabcentral/fileexchange/17868-savesamesize) from the MathWorks File Exchange.
-This function saves the the figure like it looks on-screen.
+This function saves the figure like it looks on-screen.

 - Use the function [export_fig](http://www.mathworks.com/matlabcentral/fileexchange/23629-exportfig) from the MathWorks File Exchange for advanced saving options.